 - A member of The Complementary and Natural Healthcare Council (CNHC)

 - Insured and hold full malpractice and Public Liability Insurance.

 Reflexology Clinics based in the Randalstown area

 I am ideally located in the Randalstown area.
-I practise from my private clinic just outside of Randalstown and from the busy Body Logic Physio in the centre of Randalstown.
-Both clinics are only a short distance from the M22 and A26, making me easily accessible from many of the surrounding towns and villages.
+I practise from my private clinic which is only a short distance from the M22 and A26, making me easily accessible from many of the surrounding towns and villages.

-You can book your session with me directly or contact Body Logic Physio using the details below:
+You can book your session with me directly using the details below:

 Questions typically asked about reflexology